 Seven Automotive Connectivity Trends Fueling the Future

-The race is on.
 Innovative automakers, software developers and technology companies are leading a radical transformation in the automotive industry.
-They are refining and redefining existing technologies and introducing new, exciting concepts like artificial intelligence and the connected car to give us a driving experience that will be like nothing we've ever known.
-Today's automotive trends are transforming the industry.
+They are refining and redefining existing technologies and introducing new, exciting concepts like artificial intelligence, V2X and automotive connectivity to give us a future driving experience that is safer, more efficient, and more luxurious than any we've ever known.

-An entirely autonomous car transports a person to their destination without any need for driver oversight - attention to the road is not required.
-Inside the vehicle are all the entertainment, information and connection with the outside world that someone would have in their home, office or even favorite coffee shop.
-Every personal comfort is taken into consideration, from the temperature of the interior to the tinting of the windows to prevent glare or even the personalized adjustment of ambient lighting to create the perfect mood to go with the music playing through the satellite radio station.
+An entirely autonomous Level 5 car transports a person to their destination without any need for driver supervision.
+Inside the vehicle are all the entertainment, information and connectivity that someone would have in their home, office or even favorite coffee shop.
+Every personal comfort is taken into consideration, from the temperature of the interior to the tinting of the windows to prevent glare and even the personalized adjustment of ambient lighting to create the perfect mood to go with the music playing through the satellite radio station.

 Subscribe to the Jabil Blog

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.